 You must advertise bids once a week for two weeks in a general circulation newspaper for the project area.
 You must give general contractors enough time to research specifications and submit responsible proposals.
 You must allow at least 14 calendar days for advertising.
-You can't open bids prior to the 15th day.
+You can't open bids prior to the fifteenth day.

-Please note that EPA Forms 6100-2, 6100-3 and 6100-4 have been suspended.
+Please Note: EPA suspended Forms 6100-2, 6100-3 and 6100-4.
 However, the suspension of these forms does not affect the requirements to employ the use of the six good faith efforts and maintain proper documentation supporting those efforts.